Joey (restaurant): United States

-The restaurant chain currently has locations in California, Washington state and one in Texas.
-Locations in California include Woodland Hills, Manhattan Beach and Downtown Los Angeles.
-The locations in Washington state include Bellevue, Tukwila and Seattle.
-The Texas location is in Houston.
+The restaurant chain currently has locations in the states of California, Washington, two in Texas and one in Florida.
+Locations in California include Woodland Hills, Manhattan Beach, Newport Beach, and Downtown Los Angeles.
+The locations in the state of Washington include Bellevue, Tukwila and Seattle.
+The Texas locations are in Houston and Dallas.
+The Florida location is in Miami.

 One location closed down in the Seattle South Lake Union area in November 2013, opening a new location in Seattle's University Village shortly after.
 The previous location fell victim to traffic and construction congestion in the area.

-The newer Joey location based in Seattle is called JOEY Kitchen, the only one of its kind serving test kitchen items.
+The newer Joey location based in Seattle is called Joey Kitchen, the only one of its kind serving test kitchen items.
 Test kitchen items include dishes and drinks only offered through this specific restaurant, expanding to other locations throughout Canada and the United States if enjoyed by guests.
 The location was designed by Olson Kundig.

-On July 31, 2019, another location opened up in Downtown Los Angeles named JOEY DTLA.
+On July 31, 2019, another location opened up in Downtown Los Angeles named Joey DTLA.
 The location joins in with other diverse businesses as part of The Bloc community.

-On March 4, 2021, JOEY MANHATTAN BEACH opened up.
+On March 4, 2021, Joey Manhattan Beach opened up.
 This location is inside the village.

-On July 28, 2021, JOEY UPTOWN opened outside the Houston Galleria in Texas.
+On July 28, 2021, Joey Uptown opened outside the Houston Galleria in Texas.

-The restaurant chain planned to open a new location in the Fashion Island shopping mall in Newport Beach, California in December 2022.
+The restaurant chain opened a new location in the Fashion Island shopping mall in Newport Beach, California in January 2023.

 Other restaurants

 Local Public Eatery

-The JOEY Restaurant Group is an umbrella company to Earls as well as Local.
+The Joey Restaurant Group is an umbrella company to LOCAL Public Eatery.
 Local is a casual take with bar food and cheaper menu options.